STS-Mining/yerbas/INSTALL.md

-Building Yerbas
+Building Memeium
 =============

-See doc/build-*.md for instructions on building the various elements of the Yerbas Core reference implementation of Yerbas.
+See doc/build-*.md for instructions on building the various elements of the Memeium Core reference implementation of Memeium.